Blackdays/FavoriteMovies/README.md

 Running the entertainment_center.py will launch a website showing Ron's favorite movies.

-Click on a movie poster to view its trainer.
+Click on a movie poster to view its trailer.